WinstonLumWeiLun/ID-Assignment-2/README.md

 ## Features
 - Typing Animation - In a typing back and forth animated manner, shows the individuals / people of the text "Protect yourself against Covid-19."

+- Navigation Menu - Allows users to have a simple, fast and smooth yet convenient navigation to their desired section of the website.

 - Highlighted Contents - Certain contents from the website will be highlighted with a distinct color when individuals / people hover over/point-click on them.

-- Expanded Contents - A expand/scale-up animation will appear when users/recruiters hover over/point-click on specified contents from the website.
+- Scaled/Expanded Contents - A expand/scale-up animation will appear when users/recruiters hover over/point-click on specified contents from the website.

 _____________